01Encourages You to Spend More Than You Can Afford

 Credit card, auto, and student loan debt are all considered when applying for a home loan.
 If your other debt payments are too high, you may get turned down for a mortgage loan.
 That means you’ll be stuck renting, or on your current mortgage until you pay off some of your other debt.

 When you have debt, it’s hard not to worry about how you’re going to make your payments or how you’ll keep from taking on more debt to make ends meet.
-The stress from debt can lead to mild to severe health problems including ulcers, migraines, depression, and even heart attacks according to a poll done by Associated Press and AOL.
+The stress from debt can lead to mild to severe health problems including ulcers, migraines, depression, and even heart attacks.

 Debt puts unnecessary pressure on the household’s finances and creates a lack of financial security for your spouse and your children.
 Debt can spark arguments about who is creating debt, how much debt is too much, and who’s responsible for the debt that’s accumulated.
 These fights can escalate and lead to a breakdown in the marriage.